Andy Vidak: 2018

-Tenure as State Senator
+Tenure as state senator

-Vidak was sworn-in on August 10, 2013.
+Vidak was sworn in on August 10, 2013.

-On September 11, 2013, Vidak asked for the Senate to vote on whether or not the people of California should be allowed to revote on the High-Speed Rail project due to a sharp increase in prices and costs of the project.
+On September 11, 2013, Vidak asked for the Senate to vote on whether or not the people of California should be allowed to re-vote on the High-Speed Rail project due to a sharp increase in prices and costs of the project.
 The effort failed due to 24 Democrats voting against it, while 11 Republicans voted in favor.
-Vidak has continued his efforts to delay, defund, or hold a revote on the project throughout his time in the Senate.
+Vidak has continued his efforts to delay, defund, or hold a re-vote on the project throughout his time in the Senate.

 On October 16, 2013, Vidak joined fellow Senator Anthony Cannella of the 12th district in calling for an investigation into the California Employment Development Department after it ceased providing unemployment benefits to over 150,000 Californians and closed several offices in Turlock and Los Banos.

 In response to Governor Jerry Brown's declaration of a state of drought for California, Vidak joined with Senator Cannella once again to pass legislation geared towards storage and protection of water throughout the state.
 On January 30, 2014, they announced the result as Senate Bill 927, which would put a water bond on the November 2014 ballot that would include efforts to store and protect clean water and clean already-contaminated water, at a cost of $9.2 billion.
 Vidak also wrote a letter to President Barack Obama asking for support, and was interviewed by Lou Dobbs on the Fox Business Network to further explain the crisis, its causes, and ways to solve it.

 In June 2014, Vidak was one of five State Senators who was awarded a perfect score by the California Chamber of Commerce for voting against Senate bills that were identified as "job-killers."

 In October 2014, Vidak was named the "Most Fascinating Person of 2014" by the Center for the Blind and Visually Impaired (CBVI) and the Advanced Center for Eyecare (ACE).
 He was also named "Legislator of the Year" by the California Small Business Association (CSBA) and the California Small Business Roundtable (CSBR).